Why can't former Buffalo LB Mike Stratton gain Canton's attention?

 “Mike was the player the guys rallied around,” said Horrigan, who once was a Bills’ ball boy and whose father was their public-relations director.
 “He was the one on the defensive side of the ball that pulled everybody together.
 And that was the most consistent defense in the AFL at the time.”

 The 1964 Bills were a balance of good offense and great defense.
 On offense, they led the AFL in total yards, total passing yards and total points.
-On defense, they set an AFL record by allowing just 915 yards, or 65.5 per game, and a franchise mark with 50 sacks.
-They also led the league in fewest points allowed (242), yards (3,878), first downs (206) and rushing touchdowns (4).
+On defense, they set an AFL record by allowing just 915 yards, or 65.5 per game.
+They also led the league in fewest points allowed (242), yards (3,878), first downs (206), rushing touchdowns (4) and sacks (50).

 Good, huh?
 Their defense the following year was its equal ... if not better.
 It allowed a league-low 226 points, led the AFL with 32 interceptions and again surrendered a league-best four rushing TDs.
 In fact, between Week Six of the ’64 season and Week Eight of 1965 season – including the playoffs --- the Bills did not allow one rushing TD.
 They didn't allow a 100-yard rusher for 17 straight games those two seasons, either.